iot-router/perenio.elegance/docs/Perenio_LXC_EE_system._User_manual.md

 ### 2.1.2. ee-remove

-**ee-remove** is a tool to install an LXC-package as a Linux container on the host system.
+**ee-remove** is a tool to remove an LXC-package from the system.
 The same result as the original `lxc-destroy` command.
 However `ee-remove` can use an LXC-package file name instead of an LXC name.
+If LXC is running then it stops automatically before destroying.

 #### 2.1.2.1 Usage